lilvedaes/AlarmNotificationSystem/README.md

 # Alarm Notification System
 ## Overview
 The Alarm Notification System is a FastAPI-based application that allows users to schedule notifications (or "alarms") at specified times of day.
 Users can configure the notifications to be sent via email, SMS, or both, on specific days of the week.
-The system leverages AWS services (SNS, SQS, DynamoDB), Celery for background processing, and PostgreSQL for data storage.
+The system leverages AWS services (SNS, DynamoDB), Celery for background processing, and PostgreSQL for data storage.

 ## Features
 - User-Configurable Notifications: Users can set multiple alarms with specific times, days, and notification methods (email, SMS, or both).
-- Scheduled Notifications: Notifications are processed using Celery and scheduled with APScheduler.
+- Scheduled Notifications: Notifications scheduled with APScheduler and sent asynchronously with Celery.
 - AWS Integration: Uses AWS SNS for sending notifications and DynamoDB for logging.
-Uses SQS for event queueing and polling.
 - Dockerized: The application is fully containerized using Docker.

 ## Setup and Installation